 Throw a Cookie Milkshake Party

 Line up a few different blenders to make these concoctions, then start blending and serve a few different types of milkshakes.
-You can probably find cute plastic cups to make the milkshakes look fancy.
+If you want to put a fancy spin on things, you can probably find cute plastic cups to jazz up the milkshakes.

 Here a few cookie milkshake options for a great party: